UQ lake and amphitheatre renewal

 Project background

-A working group was established in 2019 to include representatives from UQ and an external expert panel, convened by the International River Foundation.
-This group developed the design concept for the lake which represents best-practice and commercial knowledge of lake renewal projects.
+A working group established in 2019 included representatives from UQ and an external expert panel, convened by the International River Foundation.
+This group developed the design concept with best-practice and commercial knowledge of lake renewal projects in partnership with our design consultants, with experts in engineering, water sensitive urban design, ecology and integrated water management.

 The renewed lake and amphitheatre will be a place where people can connect with nature and each other, today and for generations to come.